haonen/Fragmentary-Notes-for-R/README.md

   ```ruby
   mydata <- data.frame(col1, col2, col3,...)
   ```
+    a)
+   an alternative for data frame: [tibble](http://blog.fens.me/r-tibble/) for tidyverse especially

   >lists: an ordered collection of objects (components).
 A list allows you to gather a variety of (possibly unrelated) objects under one name.

  - the data types or modes in R: